U.S. Republicans spotlight AOC PAC's contributions to vulnerable House Democrats

-WASHINGTON (Reuters) - At least three moderate Democratic lawmakers have returned contributions from a political action committee formed by U.S. Representative Alexandria Ocasio-Cortez that Republicans said signaled they endorsed their party’s most liberal policies.
+At least four moderate Democratic lawmakers have returned contributions from a political action committee formed by U.S. Representative Alexandria Ocasio-Cortez that Republicans said had signaled they endorsed their party's most liberal policies.

-The Republican Party’s congressional campaign arm on Monday launched a website calling on more than two dozen Democrats, some from highly competitive districts in the U.S. House of Representatives, to give back $5,000 donations from the fund-raising effort started last year by Ocasio-Cortez.
+The Republican Party's congressional campaign arm launched a websiteon Monday calling on more than two dozen Democrats, some from highly competitive districts in the U.S. House of Representatives, to give back $5,000 donations from the fundraising effort started last year by Ocasio-Cortez.

 Republicans picked up about 10 House seats in November’s election and hope to win an outright majority next year.
 Democrats currently have a six-seat majority, although there are several vacancies.